 The Template Tag: A Refresher

-The <template> specification was introduced in 2011, along with the other three specs that make up WebComponents.
-Since then, <template> has become a part of the W3C Living Document, and has full support in Chrome, Firefox, Opera, Safari, and Android.
+has become a part of the W3C Living Document, and has full support in Chrome, Firefox, Opera, Safari, and Android.
 To boot, Edge has just announced upcoming support.

 In light of that announcement, let’s refresh (: